Tag: Trump

 The commission is the official follow-through on Mr. Trump’s unsubstantiated claim that several million “illegals” voted for his Democratic rival and robbed him of a victory in the national popular vote.

 An unsubstantiated claim of that kind is more properly called a lie, especially when it’s made with malice by a sitting president.
-Trump just makes shit up, and since he’s not six years old and not talking about pixies in the … Read the rest
+Trump just makes shit up, and since he’s not six years old and not talking about pixies in the garden, that is lying.

 The Times has the inside scoop on how it all went down inside Trump’s brain psychotic rage organ and the surrounding buildings.